Joby Aviation Inc. (JOBY) and the Battle of Fundamentals vs. Technicals

 JOBY’s Market Performance

-JOBY stocks went up by 0.82% for the week, with a monthly drop of -18.00% and a quarterly performance of -35.94%, while its annual performance rate touched -42.43%.
-The volatility ratio for the week stands at 6.19% while the volatility levels for the past 30 days are set at 4.97% for Joby Aviation Inc. The simple moving average for the period of the last 20 days is -7.46% for JOBY stocks with a simple moving average of -27.34% for the last 200 days.
+JOBY stocks went down by -6.50% for the week, with a monthly drop of -17.86% and a quarterly performance of -34.54%, while its annual performance rate touched -49.19%.
+The volatility ratio for the week stands at 5.40% while the volatility levels for the past 30 days are set at 5.15% for Joby Aviation Inc. The simple moving average for the period of the last 20 days is -9.72% for JOBY stocks with a simple moving average of -31.64% for the last 200 days.

 Analysts’ Opinion of JOBY